mikebranstein/terraform-workshop-instructions/src/chapters/chapter3.md

 ```bash
 terraform apply
 ```
+Type 'yes' to confirm the deployment.
 The resources will deploy to your Azure subscription exactly as written.

 #### Checking your deployment